scala-austin/scala-austin-meetups/meetings/130821/scala_at_rackspace.md

 - Scala is relatively new to Rackspace
 - we automate/integrate legacy systems in our DCs
 - our domain + legacy application ⇒ complexity
+- correctness problems surface more than performance problems

-why attracted to Scala, at first
+why Scala for the team, at first
 --------------------------------

 - fresh reboot with new code